 A power supply is an essential part of every electronic device.
 The whole system relies on it.
-If a power supply fails – device dies too, and there is a chance that sensitive parts may be damaged.
+If a power supply fails – the device dies too, and there is a chance that sensitive parts may be damaged.
 Power supply solutions vary from device to device.
 They may work using different techniques depending on needs.
-Tim have described probably the simplest power supply solution which converts Alternating Current (AC) to Direct Current (DC).
-Supply circuit consists of well-known parts that are – transformer, which transforms voltage from 230V AC to 12VAC, them follows diode bridge rectifier, smoothing using large caps and regulation with standard 7805 voltage regulator.
+Tim has described probably the simplest power supply solution, which converts Alternating Current (AC) to Direct Current (DC).
+The supply circuit consists of well-known parts – transformer, which transforms voltage from 230V AC to 12VAC, follows diode bridge rectifier, smoothing using large caps and regulation with standard 7805 voltage regulator.
 Such a solution proved itself in many designs.
-It is simple, cheap and builds fast.
-Tim put everything in short and informative post without overhead information.
+It is simple, cheap, and builds fast.
+Tim put everything in the short and informative post without overhead information.
 Following it, you will be able to construct a 5V DC power supply in an hour.

 [Alex] decided to build a solar charger for his car battery.
 He had an 18V solar panel able to provide up to 83mA.
-You cannot connect panel directly to the battery because charging voltage cannot exceed allowed safe limit and also solar panel may become a load for battery in dark time, and this way discharge it.
-So he ended up with simple circuit utilizing LM317 and couple resistors setting voltage so that battery would be charged at recommended 13.2V.
+You cannot connect the panel directly to the battery because charging voltage cannot exceed the allowed safe limit, and also solar panels may become a load for the battery in a dark time, and this way discharge it.
+So he ended up with a simple circuit utilizing LM317 and a couple of resistors setting voltage so that battery would be charged at the recommended 13.2V.
 To prevent back supply, a Schottky was used.
 Of course, it adds some voltage drop (0.7V worst case).
 This was taken into account while calculating voltage adjusts resistor divider.
-As a test [Alex] left solar charger for three days connected to his battery, and it charged up to 12.35V which is about 75% of capacity.
+As a test [Alex] left a solar charger for three days connected to his battery, and it charged up to 12.35V which is about 75% of capacity.
 Not bad at all.

-Power down feature is convenient on battery operated devices.
+The power-down feature is convenient on battery-operated devices.
 For instance, most of the multimeters already have this feature allowing them to self turn off when there is no activity for some time.
-Check out this simple solution which uses a pair of FETs and resistor.
-It was initially made for the Atmega328 project because the author didn’t want to bother with AVR power down modes.
+Check out this simple solution, which uses a pair of FETs and resistors.
+It was initially made for the Atmega328 project because the author didn’t want to bother with AVR power-down modes.
 Instead, he used this simple circuit.
 It can be used to turn the device on with the switch.
 This is where the P-FET part plays a role and turn off with N-FET.
 Turn Off signal wire comes from AVR pin market as 5.
-While the device is powered N-FET has to be on with high gate signal.
-When N-FET gate signal goes low device turns itself off.
+While the device is powered, N-FET has to be on with a high gate signal.
+When the N-FET gate signal goes low device turns itself off.
 This can be used on any device where possible to get such signal conditions.
 Or use in microcontroller circuit by adding some delay count after inactivity.

-When designing an electronic device you want to make sure that it won’t go in smoke under unexpected circumstances.
-You never know what may go wrong during the lifetime of the device especially if it is powered from mains.
-Jon Chandler made an excellent overview of standard and pretty simple power protection circuits that may help to avoid lots of trouble.
+When designing an electronic device, you want to make sure that it won’t go in smoke under unexpected circumstances.
+You never know what may go wrong during the device’s lifetime, primarily if it is powered from mains.
 The small circuit between your battery and device may protect it from mistakes like reverse power polarity.
-His lists start with a simple series diode which is cheap but may help protect from reverse polarity.
+His lists start with a simple series diode, which is cheap but may help protect from reverse polarity.
 Like any other, it has a downside – voltage drop (0.7V) that may be a pain for low voltage devices.
-The list continues with more smart solutions like Crowbar diode and fuse which avoids voltage drop but ends up with fuse blow on reverse voltage.
-Using MOSFET is a smarter way of protecting circuits.
-It gives a smaller voltage drop – mV range with right MOSFET selected.
-This one is a common way used in many circuits.
-And of course, There are always specialized IC’s that provide way better protection.
-Like LTC4365 protects the circuit from reverse polarity but also from under and overvoltage.…